TUESDAY, JUNE 23, 2015

-I basically wandered the stacks and read such books as other books I approved mentioned approvingly.
-As the years passed, I came to read most of the books that seemed to merit consideration.
+I basically wandered the stacks and read such books as were mentioned approvingly in the better books I read.
+As the

+years passed, I came to read most of the books that seemed to merit consideration.
 I cultivated no special interests: history, literature, philosophy, math, religion, mythology, humanities, et al., though I suppose science (all) was a special interest.
 Still, any lack of interest seemed a confession of betrayal.
 To be interested in anything less than life, the universe and everything is a betrayal of the intellect.

 After about six years of library studies I decided, while in a

 boxcar watching the Oregon countryside go past, to try getting a degree

 or two in some area of special knowledge that would make me seem

 useful (I thought of living in other parts of the world as a volunteer ag advisor/expert, maybe Peace Corp).
 My summers had been spent as a Road Scholar as I hitch-hiked

 and rode the rails to follow the migrant farmworker path.
 Over the

 years I made more money than I spent even though when doing piecework I

 always made less than the minimum wage and never more if paid by the